 Step 3.
 Add the marshmallows, stirring frequently.

-Keep cooking over low heat, stirring frequently, until the marshmallows melt completely.
+Keep cooking over low heat, stirring frequently, just until the marshmallows melt completely.
+(If you overcook the marshmallows, the treats will loose their chewy texture and become to brittle.)

 Step.
 4. Remove the pan from the heat, and stir in the crispy rice cereal.